Melo21/Human-Resources-Analysis/README.md

 Why are our best and most experienced employees leaving prematurely?
 Have fun with this database and try to predict which valuable employees will leave next.
 Fields in the dataset include:
 Satisfaction Level Last evaluation Number of projects Average monthly hours Time spent at the company Whether they have had a work accident Whether they have had a promotion in the last 5 years Departments (column sales) Salary Whether the employee has left

-## Relationships I want to analyze¶
+## Relationships I want to analyze

 Satisfaction level vs average monthly hours
 Department with highest turnover